lpisu98/HTTP3-Smuggling-Tool/README.md

 # HTTP3 Proxy Tester

+### This tool automatically tests if a proxy correctly validates malformed HTTP requests.
+The code is based on a paper called "HTTP/3 will not Save you from Request Smuggling: A Methodology to Detect HTTP/3 Header (mis)Validations"
-### The repository contains both the tool and the proxy configurations
+### This repository contains both the tool and some proxies that you can use to test the tool.

 ## How to run the proxies
 ### Each directory contains a proxy setup, except for Aioquic every other proxy is dockerized, so just go on the directory and run